More than half of enterprise security leaders report reaching a security tool tipping point

 The survey found that the longer term consequences of vendor sprawl can be damaging to the overall security posture of an organization.
 A large number of disparate tools can be difficult to manage and lead to gaps in coverage, with 66% of respondents reporting that the excessive number of tools makes it harder for their teams to effectively address threats.

 “Ultimately, security technologies help enterprises stay a step ahead of rapidly evolving threats.
-Vendor sprawl and the financial and operational pains it causes are avoidable.
-But to ensure technologies collectively deliver greater transparency, security leaders should reassess overarching business goals, align tools to their security models and then recalibrate the process and people to achieve the best outcomes.”
+Vendor sprawl, fueled by shifts to cloud and other business activities such as mergers and acquisitions, lead to unavoidable financial and operational pains.
+To ensure technologies collectively deliver greater transparency, security leaders should reassess overarching business goals, align tools to their security models and then recalibrate the process and people to achieve the best outcomes.
+We created GreyMatter to integrate into existing technologies such as SIEM, EDR, multi-cloud, and third-party apps to address vendor sprawl and the gaps it creates in the security models.”

 ReliaQuest commissioned Market Cube to conduct a survey of 400 IT professionals at companies with 1000+ employees in the United States who are at least 18 years old and involved in making decisions about their organization’s security technology.
 The survey was conducted online November 4-11, 2019.
 The margin of error is plus or minus 4.9% percentage points.